phaishuk/sheepfish_task/README.md

 4. `GET /api/check_handling_service/printers/rendered_checks/`

-   On this endpoint you can send request with parameters:
+   On this endpoint you can send GET request with parameters:
-   For example:
+   For example: GET
    `http://127.0.0.1:8000/api/check_handling_service/printers/rendered_checks/?api_key=78451146`
    Where `78451146` is a parameter to see the checks generated for printer, have to be given with `?api_key=`.